jasontenbrink/teensyweensy/README.md

 npm run local

-You will also need to create a .env file with two values:
+You will also need to create a .env file at the root of your poject with two values:

 SECRET=whatEverYouWant1234